Angola–Vietnam relations: Vietnam War

 The Vietnam War tempered foreign involvement in Angola's civil war as neither the Soviet Union nor the United States wanted to be drawn into an internal conflict of highly debatable importance in terms of winning the Cold War.
 CBS newscaster Walter Cronkite spread this message in his broadcasts to "try to play our small part in preventing that mistake this time."
 The Politburo engaged in heated debate over the extent to which the Soviet Union would support a continued offensive by the MPLA in February 1976.
 Foreign Minister Andrei Gromyko and Premier Alexei Kosygin led a faction favoring less support for the MPLA and greater emphasis on preserving détente with the West.
 Leonid Brezhnev, the then head of the Soviet Union, won out against the dissident faction and the Soviet alliance with the MPLA continued even as Neto publicly reaffirmed its policy of non-alignment at the 15th anniversary of the First Revolt.

 China and Russia

 Angola's continued support for the Vietnamese communists in the face of foreign opposition hurt their relations with the People's Republic of China and the Soviet Union.
 Agostinho Neto, the president of Angola from 1975 to 1979, condemned the Chinese invasion of Vietnam in February 1979.
 Neto, distrustful of the Soviet leadership after an attempt on his life, stood with Cuban leader Fidel Castro in Havana when he called Angola, Cuba, and Vietnam the "main anti-imperialist core" in July 1976.

-High level visits

-Angolan President José Eduardo dos Santos visited Vietnam in April 1987, Foreign Minister Paulo Jorge visited in 1979, Foreign Minister João Bernardo de Miranda visited in May 2004, and Chairman of the National Assembly Roberto de Almeida visited Vietnam in October 2004.
-Vietnamese Vice President of the State Council Nguyễn Hữu Thọ visited Angola in October 1978, Vice President of the Ministerial Council General Võ Nguyên Giáp in December 1980, Foreign Minister Nguyễn Mạnh Cầm in March 1995, and State President Trần Đức Lương visited in October 2002.